Counselors & People HelpersHelp Begins with Understanding

 This tool, based on observation and research, often helps them see the patterns associated with domestic violence.
 It can be especially helpful to compare the Power and Control wheel to the Equality Wheel, which helps show patterns of a healthy relationship.
 Sometimes it is easier for a victim to see what is missing in a relationship than admit to the abusive patterns or behaviors without excusing them.

 CTPM Events for Churches & Counselors

 Without proper knowledge and training those who desire to help victims of domestic violence may unwittingly make matters worse.
 Therefore, CTPM offers educational seminars and training to help groups and organizations by giving them the knowledge necessary to help.
 As a ministry, we are particularly interested in coming alongside churches to help them better understand how to deal with this difficult issue.
 Statistics show that domestic violence is no less prevalent in the church than in society at large, and that Christian victims tend to stay in dangerous situations an average of 3.5 years longer.
 In addition, a majority of Christian victims reach out to their faith leaders first, only to find counsel that treats abuse as a marital issue (which it isn’t).
 Without knowledge, people perish (Hos.
 4:6), and CTPM exists to help change that.
 We offer quarterly community-wide workshops on domestic violence and biennial conferences in the Raleigh, NC area, but we are also willing to speak to your church or small group.

-SAVE THE DATE!
-Saturday, February 6, 2021, 1:00pm – 4:00pm EST Statistics indicate that one in four women in our churches will experience domestic abuse at some point.
-These situations
+Protect the Flock 101 Thursday, July 29, 9:00am-12:30pm EST Statistics indicate that one in four women in our churches will experience domestic abuse at some point.
+These situations are generally very

 Join Our Newsletter!